The Holy Spirit will not work with our hypocrisy and self-righteousness

 At the same time, the seven were chosen (Acts 6) not according to a certain church regulation but according to the manifestations of the Holy Spirit.

-Furthermore, Stephen and Phillips performed wonders and spoke powerfully not because they were appointed by an organization to do so, but because they were led by the Holy Spirit.
+Furthermore, Stephen and Phillips performed wonders and spoke powerfully, not because they were appointed by an organization to do so, but because the Holy Spirit led them.

 This is the condition of the church when it was born in Pentecost.
 Under the Holy Spirit, no one cared about themselves.
 They all gave themselves to the Lord.
 The church did not think the Apostles were arrogant when they said they were not going to spend their energy on administrating church affairs.
-In fact, the church thought it was very good because it was manifested by the Holy Spirit.
+In fact, the church thought it was very good because the Holy Spirit manifested it.
 At the same time, the Apostles did not feel their authority was bypassed when Stephen and Phillips performed wonders and spoke powerfully.

 They were spiritual companions fighting the same battle for the same goal.
 Facing the same enemy, and led by the same Holy Spirit, their fate was tied together as one.